Former PM Vajpayee proved during his tenure how stable govts can be beneficial: Adityanath | Politics

 Former PM Vajpayee proved during his tenure how stable govts can be beneficial: Adityanath

-Uttar Pradesh Chief Minister Yogi Adityanath on Sunday said Atal Bihari Vajpayee proved during his tenure as the prime minister of the country how stable governments can be beneficial and that tradition continues to this day.He was addressing the Atal Geet Ganga Programme organised on the eve of the former prime ministers birth anniversary here.
+Uttar Pradesh Chief Minister Yogi Adityanath said Atal Bihari Vajpayee proved during his tenure as the prime minister of the country how stable governments can be beneficial and that tradition continues to this day.He was addressing the Atal Geet Ganga Programme organised on the eve of the former prime ministers birth anniversary here on Sunday.

 - Country: